lucasandcribb/scmusicguide/wp-content/plugins/the-events-calendar-facebook-importer/readme.txt

 = Install =

-1. Ensure The Events Calendar plugin 2.0.7 or higher is installed and configured - http://wordpress.org/extend/plugins/the-events-calendar/.
-2. Install the plugin like you would any other plugin.
+1. From the dashboard of your site, navigate to Plugins --> Add New.
+2. Select the Upload option and hit "Choose File."
+3. When the popup appears select the the-events-calendar-facebook.importer.x.x.zip file from your desktop.
+(The 'x.x' will change depending on the current version number).
+4. Follow the on-screen instructions and wait as the upload completes.
+5. When it's finished, activate the plugin via the prompt.
+A message will show confirming activation was successful.
+6. For access to new updates, make sure you have added your valid License Key under Events --> Settings --> Licenses.

 = Activate =

 1. Activate from the plugins list as you would any other plugin.
-2. Navigate to Settings -> The Events Calendar section within WordPress and follow the instructions on the "Facebook" tab.
+2. Navigate to Events --> Settings and go to the Facebook tab.
-3. Or, simply visit the Import FB Events section under Events on the left-hand admin menu to start importing individual events.
+3. Before you can do bulk import or automatically import events from Facebook, you'll need to get a Facebook ID and enter it here.
+Follow the instructions on the Facebook settings tab or check out <a href="http://m.tri.be/2y">our tutorial</a>.
+3. Once you have your Facebook App ID and Facebook App Secret entered, you're ready to go.

 = Requirements =

 * PHP 5.2 or above
-* WordPress 3.3 or above
+* WordPress 3.5 or above
-* The Events Calendar 2.0.11 or above
+* The Events Calendar 3.0 or above

 == Frequently Asked Questions ==

 1. Q: What is the Facebook App ID and App Secret, and where do I find them?

 A: Facebook requires a Facebook App ID and App Secret to access data via the Facebook graph API in order to import your events from Facebook.
 Provided with the plugin is a default set of API credentials, however we encourage you to create your own Facebook App and enter your credentials on the settings page.
-For more, please see this tutorial: http://tri.be/how-to-create-a-facebook-app-id/.
+For more, please see this tutorial: http://m.tri.be/2y.

 2. Q: Where can I find a user's or page's username or ID?